 Cons

-• DNA Matches relate to living people, but living people are hidden in other person's trees.
+- DNA Matches relate to living people, but living people are hidden in other person's trees.
 These privacy restrictions make true collaboration very difficult.
 Does not encourage registration using legal name; therefore, hard to map living persons to their correct tree.
-Lots of people also have Unlinked or 1-3 persons tree that provide zero value; requires weeding through a lot of duds before getting to the meat.
-Unable to extract a list of DNA matches.
+Lots of people also have Unlinked or 1-3 person trees that provide zero value; requires weeding through a lot of duds before getting to the meat.
+Unable to extract a list of DNA matches, or isolate only ungrouped matches.

 RootsMagic